 - WCS actively promotes the consolidation and strengthening of the YBR Management Committee to support the conservation initiatives within the Yasuní Biosphere Reserve.

-- Collaborate with MAE in the development and implementation of patrol and monitoring programs to reduce illegal activities in Yasuní National Park.
+- WCS collaborates with the Ministry of Environment in the development and implementation of patrol and monitoring programs to reduce illegal activities in Yasuní National Park.

 - Since project initiation, a total of 16,964 eggs have been safely collected and placed in sand boxes for hatching, and a total of 10,873 turtles have hatched in artificial sand boxes.
 This represents a 70 % hatchling success, a huge improvement over the 5 % success rate that is estimated among wild populations.

 - We have begun a new radiotelemetry monitoring program to evaluate movement and home range of river turtles.